-The Campus Police Sergeant makes recommendations related to physical plant and electronic systems for new and renovated campus facilities.
-Monthly campus inspections/walking tours are conducted by the Vice President for Student Engagement, Campus Police, and representatives of the Student Government Association during the formal academic calendar, September through May.
+The Wilson Police Department - Barton College District Sergeant makes recommendations related to physical plant and electronic systems for new and renovated campus facilities.
+Monthly campus inspections/walking tours are conducted by the Vice President for Student Engagement, Wilson Police Department - Barton College District officer(s), and representatives of the Student Government Association during the formal academic calendar, September through May.
 Monthly inspections will be conducted after dark when at all possible.
-Monthly inspections provide the opportunity for students and members of the campus community to inspect the effectiveness of these systems, including campus lighting, and to make recommendations to members of Senior Staff and Campus Police.
+Monthly inspections provide the opportunity for students and members of the campus community to inspect the effectiveness of these systems, including campus lighting, and to make recommendations to members of Senior Staff and Wilson Police Department - Barton College District.